johnlamb/AppliedBioinfo2017/results/labbook.md

 2017-10-16 *Snakemake extend*
     Ok lets add in the other steps.
 Output path is still hardcoded so changing to todays result folder.
+    Have changed so input and output folders are now set in the config.yaml file. (this could be overridden on the commandline by using the command *snakemake --config foo=bar*).
+It all flows, some tweaks and moving script directory and it should all be done.

+2017-10-18 *Final Tweaks*
+    Full workflow working.
+Multiple files can be run and the result in a prediction file each and one summary file in total that summarizes the top 10 couplings in each sample.
+    I have made the scripts modular so both the aligner and predictor can be replace.
+All that needs to be done is adjust the *run_aligner.py* or *run_predictor.py* scripts in the bin/script folder.
+As long as these wrappers return the result to stdin the will work.
+The *run_converter.py* script might have to be adjusted if the aligner returns a format other than stockholm.
+Also observe the input that the predictor take.
+    Currently I have bundles this workflow with jackhmmer and ccmpred so it can run standalone.
+Also see the requirements file in the root for python packages.
+    On to writing the report.